 - can have high payout

 - only compensated by sales

 Observations: Affiliate links, if they are a proper fit, can be naturally streamlined with your existing content.
 It does take some work to find the right affiliates and to market them properly.
-I love the new features of Prosperent, especially for fashion and home decor/DIY bloggers.
-It can use your existing pics in your posts and make exact purchase suggestions of matching product.
-What a win/win for you and your readers.
-Affiliate links are well worth the effort if you can find a great fit.
+I love Flexoffers because they have a wide range of brands to choose from.

 - huge potential payouts with no limits

 - effort packed at front end, then low maintenance after

 - large setup in terms of time and resources

 - huge commitment to promotion